wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-voice-proxy-with-cloud-functions.md

 ## Building the Cloud Function

-As we're going to have three scenarios, we also need to return three different NCCOs accordingly.
+As we're going to have three cases, we also need to return three different NCCOs accordingly.
 We need to cover three cases:

 1. Someone else is calling your Vonage number -> connect them to your phone number